cogtoolslab/project_template/README.md

 It contains several subdirectories that will contain standard elements of almost every project:

+- `admin`: This directory will contain administrative data not already stored in the external running project log (often a google doc).
+Please check out the `author_contributions.md` towards the beginning of a project.
 - `analysis` (aka `notebooks`): This directory will typically contain jupyter/Rmd notebooks for exploratory code development and data analysis.
 - `experiments`: If this is a project that will involve collecting human behavioral data, this is where you want to put your experimental code.
 If this is a project that will involve evaluation of a computational model's behavior on a task, this is also where you want to put the task code.
 - `model`: If this is a cognitive modeling project, this is where you want to put your model definitions.
 If this project involves training neural networks, you might consider starting out putting training scripts in here, but then splitting these off into a separate `training` dir.